kohler/hotcrp/devel/apidoc/documents.md

 > Upload file

-The `POST /upload` endpoint uploads files to the server.
-It is intended for large documents, and can upload a file over multiple requests, each containing a slice of the data.

-To start an upload, set `start=1` and (if available) set `size` to the size of the whole uploaded file.
-The response will include a `token` field, a string like `hcupwhvGDVmHNYyDKdqeqA` that identifies the upload in progress.
-All further requests for the upload must include the `token` as parameter.
+Upload large files to HotCRP for later use.

+Servers limit how much data they will accept in a single request.
+The upload API allows larger files to be sent in multiple requests; later requests can refer to the uploaded file using an *upload token*.

+The lifecycle of an upload is as follows.

+1. A request with `start=1` begins a new upload.
+This request should also include a `size` parameter to define the size of the uploaded file, if that is known.
+2. The response to this request will include the upload token for the uploaded file in its `token` field.
+This is a string like `hcupwhvGDVmHNYyDKdqeqA`.
+   All subsequent requests relating to the upload must include this token as a `token` parameter.
-Each request adds a chunk of data to the upload.
-The `offset` parameter gives the byte offset of the uploaded chunk.
-The `blob` parameter (which can be an attached file or a normal parameter) contains the chunk itself.
-The request that completes the upload should set `finish=1`; this request will fail unless all chunks have been received.
+3. Subsequent requests upload the contents of the file in chunks.
+The `blob` parameter (which can be an attached file) contains the chunk itself; the `offset` parameter defines the offset of chunk relative to the file.
+4. A request with `finish=1` completes the upload.
+The server seals the upload and responds with the file’s content hash.
+A `finish=1` request will fail unless all expected chunks have been received.

+`start=1` and `finish=1` requests can also include a chunk.
 The `ranges` response field represents the ranges of bytes received so far.
-The response to a `finish=1` request will include a `hash` field, which is the hash of the uploaded document.

 The upload API is only available on sites that have enabled the document store.

-* param ?dtype document_type
 * param ?start boolean
 * param ?finish boolean
 * param ?cancel boolean
-* param ?temp boolean
 * param ?token upload_token
 * param ?offset nonnegative_integer: Offset of `blob` in uploaded file
-* param ?size nonnegative_integer: Size of uploaded file
+* param ?length nonnegative_integer: Length of `blob` in bytes (must match actual length of `blob`)
-* param ?mimetype mimetype
-* param ?filename string
 * param blob
+* param ?size nonnegative_integer: Size of uploaded file in bytes
+* param ?dtype document_type: (start only) Purpose of uploaded document;
+  typically corresponds to a submission field ID
+* param ?temp boolean: (start only) If true, the uploaded file is expected to be temporary
+* param ?mimetype mimetype: (start only) Type of uploaded file
+* param ?filename string: (start only) Name of uploaded file
 * response token upload_token
 * response dtype document_type
 * response filename string